 2. Kilimanjaro Impatiens

-Endemic to the slopes of Mount Kilimanjaro, these trumpet-shaped alpine flowers thrive at an elevation between 3,500 and 4,000 meters.
+Endemic to the slopes of Mount Kilimanjaro, these trumpet-shaped alpine flowers thrive at an elevation between 3,500 and 4,000 metres.
 They’ve adapted to survive in this challenging high-altitude environment and can be found growing in rocky terrain and cold, misty conditions.

 3. Usambara Violet